-For financial year 2015, Ygl Group invested RM1.482 million in R&D of Ygl's proprietary product.
-This represents an increase of 7.27% as compared to the R&D's expenditure of RM1.382 million incurred in financial year 2014.
+For financial year 2016, Ygl Group invested RM1.465 million in the R&D of Ygl proprietary product.
+R&D expenditure was maintained at about the same level as compared to the R&D's expenditure of RM1.482 million incurred in financial year 2015.